-The York BID works closely with organisations such as Make It York who are the city’s destination management organisations to develop and promote York.
-As part of our commitment to support events, the BID's sponsorship benefits BID businesses by contributing to festivals that raise the city's profile and attract footfall.
+The York BID works closely with Make It York, the city’s destination management organisation, to develop and promote York.
+As part of our commitment to support events, the BID's sponsorship makes significant contribution to festivals that raise the city's profile and attract footfall.

 The BID's support and involvement in citywide festivals has positively impacted businesses in a number of ways.
 Whether it has been enabling the 'scaling up' of plans to increase the visibility of York's streets and their offerings or extending the promotion of businesses and attractions beyond the holiday season, the York BID has supported projects that boost our local economy and drive residents and visitors to local businesses.

 York's Ice Trail is now the largest outdoor trail of its kind in the UK.
 The York BID are the main event sponsor, and supply a number of ice sculptures on city centre streets which would not traditionally have been included in the event.
 This ensures that as many levy payers as possible benefit from the boost in footfall and are able to showcase their street.
 The full trail, consisting of 40+ sculptures leads people to explore all areas of the city, encouraging them to investigate away from the centre.

 Due to the success of previous years, in 2020 the events was extended to run across the course of two days.

 Little Vikings Easter festival